AnnWL/personal-website/README.md

 - Add a mobile-responsive navigation menu (e.g., hamburger menu on small screens)

-- Animate page transitions more richly using Framer Motion

-- Add more projects under Work Journey
+- Add more projects and details under Work Journey

 - Build a small blog or journal section for new reflections

+- Create day and night modes

 ## License